Pope visits Bahrain for interfaith talks with rights in spotlight

 Sunni powerhouse Saudi Arabia, the cradle of Islam, is an absolute monarchy repeatedly accused of abuses by rights groups.
 Riyadh does not recognise freedom of religion and bans all non-Muslim places of worship.

-Francis will preside over a prayer meeting with Catholic clergy and others on Sunday before his return to Rome.
+Francis will preside over a prayer meeting with Catholic clergy and others on Sunday before returning to Rome.

 © 2022 AFP